svmiller/svmiller.github.io/_posts/2025-01-24-create-your-panel-or-state-year-data.md

 Students for whom this is applicable will probably remember their professor (me) teaching them about how inference is made from a sample to a population.
 The population parameter might be unknowable in the real world, but our statistical tools make inferential claims by way of ruling out things as incompatible with the data.
 In the classic case, the population is the thing we want to know about based on samples of it.

-The "population" in this context isn't referring to something wholly different, per se, but it's different.
+The "population" in this context isn't referring to something wholly different, per se, but it is different.
 Instead, the "population" in this context is the universe of relevant cases we want to describe.
 If, say, the goal is to make inferences about the five Nordic countries, then the "population" is Sweden, Norway, Finland, Iceland, and Denmark.
 That population is five units.
 If, say, the goal is to make inferences about South Asia, then the "population" (per World Bank classifications) is Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
 That population is eight units.
 Perhaps missing data creates a subset of that population (i.e. maybe we don't have data on something for Maldives), or we might be interested in just the Scandinavian part of the Nordic countries (which would exclude Finland).

 However, that means the size of the population decreases for these reasons, and never increases. **Your "population" should never increase in your data**.[^bang] Please keep that in mind.